tosc/vim/README.md

 * Do I use unite tag?
 * Do I use dispath?
 * Do I use vim-misc?
-* Think of better order for my sections in vimrc and move them around.
 * Make eclim start by itself.
 * Look into vim-org
 * Check if ECLIM is a viable option for C and C++ code-completion.